elm-tooling/vscode-elm-old/README.md

 * Custom Elm Snippets
 * Code formatting with Elm-format
 * Elm-analyse integration (experimental) with warnings and code actions
+* Function reference-count and whether it is exposed

 ## Elm Installation